LuisScoccola/persistable/docs/links.rst

 ==========================================

-The theory behind Persistable was developed in the paper `Stable and consistent density-based clustering <https://arxiv.org/abs/2005.09048>`_.
+The theory behind Persistable was developed in the paper `Stable and consistent density-based clustering via multiparameter persistence <https://arxiv.org/abs/2005.09048>`_.
 The introduction to the paper describes the previous work by many researchers that we are building on.